Lighting Up the Sky: Composition and themes

-Sully Erna described the sound of Lighting Up the Sky as "high-voltage, high-energy, hard rock album, packed with melodies, packed with good hooks, big grooves, great guitar solos."
-He said that it's a "true hard rock record" that's worthy of being the band's last studio album.
-Lighting Up the Sky is co-produced by frontman Sully Erna and record producer Andrew Murdock, who is best known for producing the band's first two multi-platinum studio albums Godsmack and Awake, as well as for his work with Avenged Sevenfold and Alice Cooper.
+Frontman Sully Erna described the sound of Lighting Up the Sky as "high-voltage, high-energy, hard rock album, packed with melodies, packed with good hooks, big grooves, great guitar solos."
+He said that it is a "true hard rock record" that is worthy of being the band's last studio album.
+Lighting Up the Sky was co-produced by Erna and record producer Andrew Murdock, who is best known for producing the band's first two multi-platinum albums Godsmack and Awake, as well as for his work with Avenged Sevenfold and Alice Cooper.